 SHOULD YOU BE TESTING FINISHED PRODUCTS?

 We know that many budgets get squeezed and testing finished products is often the ‘nice to have’ that gets taken out.
 However, more and more clients are asking us to test finished products for a variety of reasons.
 Sometimes there is an assumption that a natural product doesn’t need to be tested but an increasing body of evidence shows that natural doesn’t automatically equal harmless.
-For instance, pineapple is perfectly safe for most people to eat but do you know how it affects the skin?
+For instance, certain pieces of fruit are perfectly safe for most people to eat but do you know how they may affect the skin?
 We are also learning that the provenance of ingredients can affect how a product performs – things like the country from which it was sourced, or the time of year it was harvested or picked – meaning that testing the finished formulation is really the responsible way to prove its safety for humans.

 As new guidance from CTPA and the EU has been published, stating that the claim ‘not tested on animals’ should no longer be used in cosmetic marketing, a positive statement about how you have tested your product could be the point of differentiation that will make you the hero of your marketing department.

 We know that budgeting can be a painful process but don’t suffer in silence.
 Get in touch and we’ll be happy to help.